JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

                 self.logger.warning(f"No clauses created for {filename}")
                 return self._create_stats(filename, pages, full_text, [], [])
 ```
-This code uses the internal method `_create_clauses` which splits the `full_text` using the markdown splitter, then uses another internal method `_create_single_clause` which populates a `Clause` model.
+This code uses the internal method `_create_clauses` which splits the `full_text` using the markdown splitter, then uses another internal method `_create_single_clause` to  populate a `Clause` model.
 This is also the method that populates useful metadata on the Clause model.
 The result ends up being a list of clauses along with meaningful metadata.

 ![_create_clasues](assets/lab1-img4.png)

 ## Create metadata about the clauses and remove legal stop words

 So far the PDF has been parsed as markdown and split into the contract clauses using the markdown splitter.
-Next what can we do in addition to just having the text chunk from pdf to help our retrieval system?
+Now what can we do in addition to just having the text chunk from pdf to help our retrieval system?

 ### Metadata
-Metadata we can use and get from the content and context of the chunks:
+Using the content and context of the chunks, we can get :
 - headings
-- use the heading to categorize the clause
+- use the heading to create clause category
-- index of the clause
+- index/order of the clause
 - indicate if it is a template file or not

 ### Stop words
-Another technique we can use, is the removal of legal stop words from the pdf text chunk before we calculate embeddings on the text.
-Stop words are common words that occur often but carry very little substantive information, removing them should "sharpen" the effectiveness of our embedding for the retrieval system.
+Another technique we can use is the removal of legal stop words from the pdf text chunk before we calculate embeddings on the text.
+Stop words are common words that occur often but carry very little substantive information.
+Removing them should "sharpen" the effectiveness of our embeddings for the retrieval system.

-> NOTE: we could also add the section headings to the "clean_text" to add more signal to our embedding - however I'll leave this as an exercise to the user to try out.
+> NOTE: we could also add the section headings to the "clean_text" to add more signal to our embedding - however I'll leave this as an exercise to the user.

 1. In the **document_processor.py** file, find the comment `# TODO: Extract actual header from metadata` in the `_extract_section_header` method and replace it with the following:
 ```